Noh-Varr: Powers and abilities

 Noh-Varr is a Kree from an alternate universe who has been enhanced with insect DNA.
 He has demonstrated enhanced reflexes, speed, strength, and endurance well beyond that capable of a normal human and standard Kree.
-He is able to re-route his neurological impulses so that he can avoid experiencing physical pain, and even suppress any stimulus he does not want to experience, making him a deadly opponent in battle.
+He can re-route his neurological impulses so that he can avoid experiencing physical pain and even suppress any stimulus he does not want to experience, making him a deadly opponent in battle.
 In Civil War: Young Avengers/Runaways he performs a "White run", pushing everything unrelated to the fight from his mind, allowing him to defeat Xavin, Karolina Dean, Wiccan, and Hulkling within 5 seconds.

 In addition, Noh-Varr is "triple jointed", allowing extreme feats of contortion and the ability to survive what would otherwise be crushing forces.
 Noh-Varr can also scale even the smoothest surfaces, including vertical walls, glass windows, and ceilings.
 Noh is also capable of escape velocity aerial travel unaided by boost propulsion under his own power, he can also emit energy blasts from his hands at will.

 When needed, he can digest any organic substance without adverse effects.
 As a result, he can eat rotting or poisonous food as well as non-food stuffs (e.g., cardboard, paper, etc.).
 He uses this ability to recover from wounds or extreme stress.